kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

 It is recommended to buy these books.

 Supporting literature:

 * Linux Basics for Hackers Getting Started with Networking, Scripting, and Security in Kali by OccupyTheWeb, December 2018, 248 pp. ISBN-13: 978-1-59327-855-7 - shortened LBfH

+This book introduces the Linux operating system commands, using Kali Linux as example.
+The tools presented include a lot of generic Unix tools.
+If you have no experience with Linux or Unix it is recommended to buy this book.

+Also the course will use internet links and pages.
+These can be downloaded from the internet often for free and may be gathered by the instructor for easy download.

 * Kali Linux Revealed  Mastering the Penetration Testing Distribution [https://www.kali.org/download-kali-linux-revealed-book/](https://www.kali.org/download-kali-linux-revealed-book/) - shortened KLR
-* More to come

-These can be downloaded from the internet for free and may be gathered by the instructor for easy download.

-Also the course will use internet links and pages.

 ## Planning